SonyaMoisset/Interaction-Design-Specialization/README.md

 ### 14/02/2016
 - Finished Week 3 | Crowdsourcing in Course 3 | Social Computing

 ### 24/02/2016
-- Finished Week 1 | Input and Interaction in Course 4 | Input and Interaction
+- Finished Week 1 | Introduction in Course 4 | Input and Interaction

+### 25/02/2016
+- Finished Week 2 | Search & Navigation in Course 4 | Input and Interaction